DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Acknowledgment

-\begin{IEEEbiography}[{ }]{Qiuhong Ke} is a lecturer (assistant professor) with the Faculty of Information Technology, Monash University.
-Previously, she was a postdoctoral researcher with Max Planck Institute for Informatics from 2018 to 2019 and a lecturer with the University of Melbourne from 2020 to 2022.
-Her research interests include machine learning and computer vision. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Qiuhong Ke} is an ARC DECRA Fellow and a Senior Lecturer at the Faculty of Information Technology, Monash University.
+Previously, she was a Postdoctoral Researcher at Max Planck Institute for Informatics from 2018 to 2019 and a Lecturer at The University of Melbourne from 2020 to 2022.
+She was awarded the prestigious International Postgraduate Research Scholarship for doctoral studies in 2015 and received her PhD degree from The University of Western Australia in 2018.
+Her thesis ``Deep Learning for Action Recognition and Prediction'' has been awarded Dean's List-Honourable mention by The University of Western Australia in 2018.
+She was awarded the 1962 Medal for her work in video recognition technology by the Australian Computer Society in 2019, and APRS Early Career Researcher Award from Australian Pattern Recognition Society in 2020.
+Her main research topics include human action understanding and video analysis. \end{IEEEbiography}